keighrim/kaldi-yesno-tutorial/README.md

 ```
 This will build a connected HCLG in `exp/mono/graph_tgpr` directory.

-Finally, find the best paths for utterances in the test set, using decode script.
+Finally, we need to find the best paths for utterances in the test set, using decode script.
+Look inside the decode script, figure out what to give as its parameter, and run it.
 Write the decoding results in `exp/mono/decode_test_yesno`.

 ```bash
 steps/decode.sh
 ```

+This will end up with `lat.N.gz` files in the output directory, where N goes from 1 up to the number of jobs you used (which must be 1 for this task).
+These files contain lattices from utterances that were processed by N’th thread of your decoding operation.

 ### Looking at results

-Included scoring script (`local/score.sh`) will compute word error rate of the testset
-(in fact, if you look inside the decode script, it calls for scoring at the end).
+If you look inside the decoding script, it ends with calling the scoring script (`local/score.sh`), which generates hypotheses and computes word error rate of the testset
-See `exp/mono/decode_test_yesno` to look the scores
+See `exp/mono/decode_test_yesno/wer_X` files to look the WER's, and `exp/mono/decode_test_yesno/scoring/X.tra` files for transcripts.
+`X` here indicates language model weight, *LMWT*, that scoring script used at each iteration to interpret the best paths for utterances in `lat.N.gz` files into word sequences.
+(Remember `N` is #thread during decoing operartion)
+You can deliberately specify the weight using `--min_lmwt` and `--max_lmwt` options when `score.sh` is called, if you want.
+(See lecture slides on decoding to refresh what LMWT is, if you are not sure)

-Or if you are interested in getting automatic transcriptions from the recognizer, take a look at `steps/get_ctm.sh` script.
+Or if you are interested in getting word-level alignment information for each reocoding file, take a look at `steps/get_ctm.sh` script.

 ## Kaldi Assignment Part 1

 * Replicate the tutorial with your own hand with these conditions.
     * Use actual phonetic notations for these two hebrew words, instead of makeshift Y/N phones.
         * Pronunciations can be found on various resources, for example, [wiktionary](https://en.wiktionary.org/wiki/Wiktionary:Main_Page) can be helpful.
-    * Use `get_ctm.sh` to get transcriptions as well as WER scores.
+    * Use `get_ctm.sh` to get alignment as well as hypotheses & WER scores.
     * Make a *uber* script file that runs the complete pipeline.
 * Submit your code files, and `data`, `dict`, and `exp` directory.